 To ensure that all supply chain processes are operating smoothly, DiPatrizio highlights some important questions that logistics managers might ask themselves on a daily basis: Are goods being delivered on time?
 Are shipments on the most optimized routes, at the lowest rates available?
 These are just a few of the things these professionals need to consider.

 What skills do you need to be a logistics manager?

-To offer some more pointed insight into the job requirements of this advanced career path, we used real-time job analysis software to examine more than 2,500 logistics manager job postings from the past year.2 This data helped us identify the top 10 skills employers are seeking in candidates:
+Managing the daily operations of a logistics outfit isn’t a walk in the park and requires an interesting mix of practical skills to be effective.
+To offer some more pointed insight into the job requirements of this advanced career path, we used job posting analysis software to take a closer look at over 98,000 transportation, storage and distribution manager job postings from the past year.2 This data helped us identify some of the top skills employers are seeking:2

 - Process improvement